carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ---
-title: "Taxonomic Assignation"
+title: "Taxonomic assignment"
 teaching: 30
 exercises: 15
 questions:
 - "How can I assign a taxonomy to my contigs?"
 objectives:
-- "Understand how taxonomic assignation works."
+- "Understand how taxonomic assignment works."
 keypoints:
-- "A database with previous gathered knowledge (genomes) is needed for taxonomic assignation."
+- "A database with previous gathered knowledge (genomes) is needed for taxonomic assignment."
-- "Kraken is a program for taxonomic assignation."
+- "Kraken is a program for taxonomic assignment."
 ---
-## What is taxonomic assignation?
+## What is taxonomic assignment?

-Taxonomic assignation is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be reads or contigs.
+Taxonomic assignment is the process of assigning an Operational Taxonomic Unit (OTUs, that is, groups of related individuals) to sequences, that can be reads or contigs.
 To assign an OTU to a sequence it is compared against a database, but this comparison can be done in different ways.
-The comparison database in this assignation process must be constructed using complete genomes.
+The comparison database in this assignment process must be constructed using complete genomes.
 There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies: